TreeRec-RTM/TreeRec/README.md

 - More information about trees and data acquisition you can find in Janoutová et al. 2019.
 -------------------------------------------------------------------------------------------------------------------------
 **scripts**
-- Additional scripts, which can be used for preparation of your data in the same input format as is necessary for TreeRec algorithm
+- Additional python scripts, which can be used for preparation of your data in the same input format as is necessary for TreeRec algorithm
 - files:
   	- extract_FSCT_output_to_one_folder.py -> extracting segmented files (segmented.las) into one folder and rename them by tree id
    	- segmented_trees_to_foliage_reconstruction.py -> create three seperate objects (wood point cloud, wood point cloud for QSM reconstruction and foliage point cloud) in file formats that are used in QSM reconstruction and main part of TreeRec algorith